 I am a passionate traveler, hiker and runner!

-I am trying to visit every country in the world (defined as the 193 UN member nations plus Taiwan, Kosovo, Palestine and the Vatican ) and so far have made it to 181.
-I am on track to visit the rest in the next 3 years, but have given myself until I am 50 (6 more years), as a couple of the countries left present a few security difficulties.
+I am trying to visit every country in the world (defined as the 193 UN member nations plus Taiwan, Kosovo, Palestine and the Vatican ) and so far have made it to 184.
+I am on track to visit the rest in the next 2 years, but have given myself until I am 50 (6 more years), as some of the countries left (mainly Yemen) present a few security difficulties.
 Mostly I travel solo, as while I have a terrific husband, he doesn’t get as much holiday as I do, and frankly he thinks it is bonkers to want to go to some of the places I go.

 When I am not travelling, I spend a lot of time hiking.
 In 2016 I hiked over 3000 km, including 600km with 24,000m of climbing on the GR5 from Lake Geneva to the Mediterranean in 14 days, 480km on the Kungsleden trail across Swedish Lapland in 12 days, 100km on the Teton Crest Trail, and many more kms on trails in South West USA and NZ.